oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 The following graph shows predicted lower bowl prices for a specific game:
 <img src="/assets/images/lb_heatmap.png" alt="Image" width="700"/>

-Findings specific to lower bowl:
-- Sideline club tickets are much more expensive, while general 100 tickets are slightly more expensive than the Pepsi club
-- Tickets closer to the center of the court are much more expensive
-- Tickets prices drop around $6 every row you go back
-- Row 1 tickets are predicted $100 more espensive than  the seat directly behind them
-- Front row view seats (not row 1) are predicted $50 more than the seat directly behind them
-- Wheelchair areas are the cheapest seats in the lower bowl

 ### Upper Bowl Model:
 <img src="/assets/nba/ub_model.png" alt="Image" width="600"/>